daniel-grimm/reference-material/tools/PowerApps.md

 Power Apps comes in two main flavors Canvas apps, and Model Driven Apps.

+Power Apps also have strong integration and automation capabilities.
+There are dozens of integrations with Teams, Outlook, Sharepoint, and non-Microsoft offerings that enable advanced capabilities.
+Power Automate can also be integrated to allow actions to occur automatically based on triggers.

 # Canvas Apps
 Canvas driven apps give the developer complete control over the UI and data of the application.